okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2020-11-0/index.md

 This feature will be available to orgs in Okta Production cells on November 9, 2020. <!--OKTA-342520-->

-### User Consent for OAuth 2.0 and OpenID Connect Flows is rolling out to GA in Production
+### User Consent for OAuth 2.0 and OpenID Connect flows is rolling out to GA in Production

 A consent represents a user's explicit permission to allow an application to access resources protected by scopes.
 As part of an OAuth 2.0 or OpenID Connect authentication flow, you can prompt the user with a page to approve your app's access to specified resources.
 See the [consent property for scopes](/docs/reference/api/authorization-servers/#scope-properties).